gclarke95/API/README.md

-Herre I created a RESTful API which can be used to create and delete user records.
+Here I created a RESTful API which can be used to create and delete user records.

 Responses to the questions asked are shown in my E-portfolio and below.